ArghaSaha-369/Capgemini_Training/README.md

 # Capgemini_Training
-This is day-to-day training session updates of Capgemini on programming in Java.
+These are day-to-day training session updates of Capgemini on programming in Java.